-Drawing on an analogous palette of blacks, blues, greys and olive greens (mostly) in breathable, space-age materials, these zeitgeisty lifestyle brands have not just read the Peloton-loving room, but kitted-out everyone in it in stealthy, muscle-fit tops and smartphone-pocketed shorts.
+Into this sweat-drenched, macro-obsessed space has stepped a surfeit of nylon-loving, moisture-wicking brands promising to carry us from the squat rack to Joe & The Juice looking sharp and smelling, err, not smelly.
+Drawing on a palette of blacks, blues, greys and olive greens (mostly) in breathable, space-age materials, these lifestyle brands have not just read the Peloton-loving room, but kitted-out everyone in it in stealthy, muscle-fit tops and smartphone-pocketed shorts.

 These are the coolest activewear brands to sweat-and-be-seen-in.

-Named after the Oxford track on which Robert Bannister ran the world’s first sub four-minute mile, Iffley Road is a running brand that marries retro style with high performance fit.
+Named after the Oxford track on which Robert Bannister ran the world’s first sub four-minute mile, Iffley Road is a running brand that marries retro style with high-performance tailoring.
 Founded by a husband-and-wife team who met through their love of running, the brand offers a wide range of running gear, from leggings to shorts and waterproofs.
 With sustainability at the core of the brand, each piece is made in primarily Portuguese and British factories, with recycled and organic yarns and fabrics sourced in Europe.
 If you’re looking for something to carry you from winter into spring, check out the brand’s Thorpe merino half-zip top, a breathable long-sleeved base layer made from 100 per cent Italian merino wool.